-We complete a thorough onsite assessment for potential ambient and indoor allergens.
+We complete a thorough onsite assessment for potential external and internal sources of allergens and toxicants.

 These include traffic-related air pollutants, pesticides, house dust mites, moisture and mould, pet and pest allergens, plants, bedding, building materials, furnishings and chemicals that may be contributing to allergic reactions in occupants.

 Air and surface sampling may be carried out, if required.

 This may include testing for Formaldehyde and/or Volatile Organic Compounds as well as lead and drinking water testing.

 An initial interview over the phone and an online questionnaire to be completed before a home visit.